wilfredinni/javascript-cheatsheet/docs/cheatsheet/exception-handling.md

 ---
-title: Python Exception Handling - Python Cheatsheet
+title: Python Exception Handling - Javascript Cheatsheet
 description: In Python, exception handling is the process of responding to the occurrence of exceptions.
 ---